QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 ![](../assets/2023-04-06-19-56-56.png)

-Now once this commit is pushed to origin we will start to see things happening in the ArgoCD UI.
+Now once this commit is pushed to origin we will start to see things happening in the Argo CD UI.

 ```
 # update origin so that Argo CD can see the changes